ocapn/ocapn/draft-specifications/Model.md

 > OCapN uses the name selector to avoid the implication that they will
 > correspond to a language's symbol type in all languages that have a symbol
 > type.
-> Selectors may correspond to symbols in languages where a symbol is elligible
+> Selectors may correspond to symbols in languages where a symbol is eligible
 > for garbage collection when there are no extant references.
 > At this time, JavaScript cannot safely use registered symbols like
 > `Symbol.for('name')` for OCapN selectors, because registered symbols are